EmiOrellana/furniture-designer/README.md

 ### Design

-- **Profile catalog** — square / rectangular / round structural tube, angle iron,
-  flat bar and wood boards, each defined by its real commercial parameters (profile, wall thickness, length).
+- **Profile catalog**: square / rectangular / round structural tube, angle iron, flat bar and wood boards, each defined by its real commercial parameters (profile, wall thickness, length).
-- **Pro-grade 3D editing** — translate/rotate gizmos with grid and 15° snapping,
+- **Pro-grade 3D editing**: translate/rotate gizmos with grid and 15° snapping,
   multi-select, groups, mirror copies, linear arrays, point-to-point measuring, per-piece visibility and live dimension labels.
-- **Parametric templates** — generate a complete table or shelving unit from a handful of measurements, then tweak any piece freely.
+- **Parametric templates**: generate a complete table or shelving unit from a handful of measurements, then tweak any piece freely.
-- **Fully custom by design** — nothing is locked to a template: every piece can be moved, rotated, resized, recolored and renamed at will.
+- **Fully custom by design**: nothing is locked to a template.
+Every piece can be moved, rotated, resized, recolored and renamed at will.

 ### Fabricate

-- **Cut-list optimization** — first-fit-decreasing bin packing distributes every cut across commercial stock bars (configurable length and kerf), reporting bars needed, per-bar layout, leftovers and utilization percentage.
+- **Cut-list optimization**: first-fit-decreasing bin packing distributes every cut across commercial stock bars (configurable length and kerf), reporting bars needed, per-bar layout, leftovers and utilization percentage.
-- **Weight and cost** — real cross-section math (tube walls included) gives kg per piece and per profile; optional prices per metre / m² produce a cost estimate.
+- **Weight and cost**: real cross-section math (tube walls included) gives kg per piece and per profile; optional prices per metre / m² produce a cost estimate.
-- **Technical drawings** — 2-page PDF with three dimensioned orthographic views plus a bill of materials, generated entirely client-side.
+- **Technical drawings**: 2-page PDF with three dimensioned orthographic views plus a bill of materials, generated entirely client-side.

 ### Share

-- **`.glb` export** at real-world scale (metres) — drops straight into Blender with piece names and colors intact. `.obj` export (mm) for CAD workflows.
+- **`.glb` export** at real-world scale (metres).
+Drops straight into Blender with piece names and colors intact. `.obj` export (mm) for CAD workflows.
 - **PNG views** with overall dimensions and a fabrication table.
 - **Project files** (`.fmd`, plain JSON) plus silent autosave in the browser.